stevedumais/bitbucket_pipeline_build_status/README.md

-This is a simple script to get the build status of a repository that is using Bitbuckets' new pipeline feature.
+This is a simple module to get the build status of a repository that is using Bitbuckets' new pipeline feature.

-It requires 4 args:
+It requires that you update config.js:

-- bitbucket username
-- bitbucket password
-- bitbucket team name
-- bitbucket repo
+ module.exports = {
+     username: "you",
+     password: "your password",
+     team: "your team",
+     repo: "your repo",
+     branch: "branch that you want to query"
+ }

 node bitbucketPipelines.js username password teamname repo